alinush/6.858-lecture-notes/l03-brop.md

 Baggy bounds (continued)
 ------------------------
-**Note:** These lecture notes were transcribed and slightly modified from the ones posted on the 6.858 [course website](http://css.csail.mit.edu/6.858/2014/schedule.html) from 2014.
+**Note:** These lecture notes were slightly modified from the ones posted on the 6.858 [course website](http://css.csail.mit.edu/6.858/2014/schedule.html) from 2014.

 **Example code:** (assume that `slot_size = 16`):